 Of course, a worry free downsizing move should be on top of your mind.
 Get an idea of what it’s worth, and then price out the sort of condo or small house you’d consider living in next.
 The difference, minus real estate commissions and moving costs is the money available to add to your retirement fund.
-Here are some real estate steps to explore when downsizing.
+Here are some real estate downsizing steps to explore.

 3. What are you expecting from the home sale?

 If you have a paid-off mortgage, you could tap into some of that wealth and enjoy a dream retirement.
 But if you are downsizing from a $600,000 home to a $500,000 one, there won’t be much of a nest egg left.
 Remember, there are real estate seller buyer agent commissions, legal fees, land transfer taxes, any outstanding property taxes, and of course the balance on the mortgage.
 And after you move to your new home, you may have to spend some money on home improvement or furnishing.